ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 ### Updating Coins Left Detection

-You might notice that our old code for checking the number of coins left won't work anymore, as we are setting a property on each of the coins (`.enabled`) rather than deleting the object entirely.
+You might notice that our old code for checking the number of coins left won't work anymore, as we are setting a property on each of the coins (`.isEnabled`) rather than deleting the object entirely.
 Add the following function to CoinGameLogic:

 ```lua
 -- Get the amount of coins that are enabled in the scene